plausible/docs/docs/sites-api.md

 import {Required, Optional} from '../src/js/api-helpers.js';

-The Plausible Site provisioning API offers a way to create and manage your sites in your Plausible account programmatically.
-It currently allows these operations:
+The Plausible Site provisioning API offers a way to create and manage sites in your Plausible account programmatically.
+This is useful if you run many websites or if you're [offering a web analytics dashboard powered by Plausible to your customers](https://plausible.io/white-label-web-analytics).
+The Site API allows these operations:

 * Create a new site
 * Delete an existing site
+* Change a domain name
 * Get a site by domain
-* Find or create a shared link by name
+* Find or create a shared link by name (to use for the [embed dashboard functionality](embed-dashboard.md))
-* Find or create a goal by type and value
+* Find or create a goal by type and value (learn more about [goals and custom events](goal-conversions.md))
 * Delete an existing goal
-* Change a domain name

 Each request must be authenticated with an API key using the Bearer Token method.
-Currently, this API is in private preview and therefore it's not possible to acquire an API key through the dashboard.
 Please [contact us](https://plausible.io/contact) to get an API key with permissions for the endpoints listed in this document.
+Do note that our regular plans allow you to add up to 50 websites.
+Let us know if you need more sites.

 ## Endpoints